krishna444/calculator/README.md

 - http://localhost:8080/subtract/34.33/24.89
 and so on.

+Note:
+- For add, subtraction, multiplication, square and division, a and b can be any number.
+- For factorial and prime, requires a positive integer.

 ## Project Structure

 * The project follows maven based project structure.
 The source files are located in _src/main/java/_.